Introduction

 The above code will also support notifying the currently installed application version.

-The Application class that is part of the WPF framework does not have support for Restarting however the class is not sealed, so we can write extensions to extend it with our own method calls.
-So we need a slightly different version of the WinForm AppProcessHelper class to enable:
+, so we can write extensions to extend it with our own method calls.
+So we need a slightly different version of the WinForm AppProcessHelper

 Again, it is not a good idea to have multiple copies of the application running at the same time all trying to update themselves.
 The requirement of this article is to only have one instance of the application running.
 So I won't be covering in this article how to handle multiple running instances with single instance responsibility for silent updating.